Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Parallel nodes

 \section{Parallel nodes}

 \SetKwFunction{Parallel}{Parallel}

-Unlike sequence composition, the deadline problem for parallel composition is easy to compute, since the execution time of a parallel composition is the maximum of the durations: where the last equality follows from independence of the r.v.s.
+Unlike sequence composition, the deadline problem for parallel composition is easy to compute, since the execution time of a parallel composition is the maximum of the durations:

+where the last equality follows from independence of the random variables.
 We denote the construction of the CDF using Equation~\eqref{eq:par} by $\Parallel(X_1,\dots , X_n)$.
-If the r.v.s are all discrete with finite support, $\Parallel(X_1,\dots , X_n)$ incurs linear space, and computation time $O(nm log(n))$.
+If the random variables are all discrete with finite support, $\Parallel(X_1,\dots , X_n)$ incurs linear space, and computation time $O(nm log(n))$.

 If the task tree consists only of parallel nodes, one can compute the exact CDF, with the same overall runtime.
 However, when the task tree contain both sequence and parallel nodes we may get only approximate CDFs as input, and now the above straightforward computation can compound the errors.
 When the input CDFs are themselves approximations, we bound the resulting error: